seansfkelley/seansfkelley.github.io/_drafts/blazonry.md

 -------------------------------------------------------------------------------

-[^1]: Not _exactly_; some changes had to be made to the official blazoning because I don't support certain things like "of the first" (which is a reference the first tincture listed in the blazon, used later in the blazon to avoid repeating oneself), and there is a lot of unusual or highly implicit phrasing/ordering when defining the quarters.
+[^1]: Not _exactly_; some changes had to be made to the official blazoning because I don't support phrasings like "of the first" (dispreferred ["Victorianisms"](https://heraldry.sca.org/armory/bruce.html)), the million different ways of specifying quarterings, or the underspecified "as anaugmentation" phrasing for inescutcheons.